padrinobook/padrinobook/01-introduction.md

 - [Vim](http://www.vim.org/ "vim") (free - open source)
 - [Emacs](http://www.gnu.org/s/emacs/) (free - open source).

-All tools have their strengths and weaknesses - find your most passionate piece of software or write even something by yourself.
+All tools have their strengths and weaknesses - find software that works best for you or write even something by yourself.
 The main goal is that you are comfortable with it because you will mostly spend a lot of time with it.
 Due to the fact that I use the command line extensively, I prefer to use a "classical" **text editor** (see my [vim-settings repository on github](https://github.com/matthias-guenther/vim-settings "vim-settings repository on github") if